wekex35/loading_skeleton_widget/README.md

 # Loading Skeleton

-This is a flutter package that provides you a loading animated and customizable widget.
+This is a flutter package that provides you a loading animated and customizable widget.It is forked from loading_skeleton to implement null-safety and further development

 ## Installation